DougReeder/aframe-shader-buildings/README.md

 An [A-Frame](https://aframe.io) [WebXR](https://webvr.info/) component for cheaply creating boxy buildings.
 Ell-shaped buildings use only 12 triangles, regardless of the number of windows.
 Allows you to place many buildings in your scene!
+Details are perfectly sharp, no matter how close you get.

 ![sample screenshot](sample.png)